 With prayer, reasonably thinking through the challenges that arise in your mind, and with support of those who love you, you can make the right choice.
 And most choose to head out with their two pair of shoes, suits or dresses, and scriptures, ready for their adventure!

 Vickey Pahnke Taylor is a songwriter, author, and speaker who has spent more than two decades teaching youth and adults with positive messages and motivational themes.
 Whether through music, books, columns, or standing in front of people, she loves the heart-to-heart connection.
-You can find Vickey online at her website, Goodness Matters, or on the Goodness Matters Facebook page.
+You can find Vickey online on the Goodness Matters Facebook page.